The 2015 Essay Contest has begun! Click here for this year's topic.

 The deadline for submissions has passed.
 Winners will be notified in May; results will be posted in July.
 Thank you for your submissions.

 2013 AFSA National High School Essay Contest Winner Kailee Pedersen and Secretary John Kerry with certificates from the American Foreign Service Association and Semester at Sea

 AFSA's National High School Essay Contest is now in its sixteenth year, and remains one of the prime contests of its kind in the United States, with remarkable opportunities for young people interested in foreign affairs and the Foreign Service.

 The Foreign Service celebrates its 90th anniversary in 2014, and this year's topic made use of that milestone by asking students to delve deep into America's diplomatic history.
 Click here to read more about the topic, which was particularly challenging this year as it required significant research skills and understanding of historical context.

-The AFSA High School Essay Contest is an outreach initiative of the American Foreign Service Association.
+The AFSA High School Essay Contest is an outreach initiative of the American Foreign Service Associaton.
 Established in 1999, the annual contest encourages students to think critically about a topic of global significance and the key role diplomacy plays in connecting people and ideas.
 In an era of rapid change, this contest is and opportunity for high school students to research international issues in the hopes of inspiring and empowering the next generation of Foreign Service workers.
-Today's youth are essential to shaping the future of foreign relations and to promoting a culture of peace and sustainability.
+Today's youth are essential in shaping the future of foreign relations and promoting a culture of peace and sustainability.

 Eligibility: Must be a U.S citizen.
 "High school" refers to grades 9-12.
 Students whose parents are in the American Foreign Service are not eligible (click here to explore other scholarship opportunities).